manokel01/serial-monitor-charts/README.md

 ## Usage

+1. Connect you microcontroller to the serial port.
+2. Make sure it sends up to 3 values in  single JSON per line.
-1. Start the application:
+3. Start the application:
    ```bash
    node app.js
    ```
-2. Open your web browser and visit http://localhost:3000.
+4. Open your web browser and visit http://localhost:3000.
-3. Select the desired serial port from the dropdown menu.
+5. Select the desired serial port from the dropdown menu.
-4. Configure the serial port properties (baud rate, data bits, stop bits, parity).
+6. Configure the serial port properties (baud rate, data bits, stop bits, parity).
-5. Click the "Open Port" button to establish a connection with the selected serial port.
+7. Click the "Open Port" button to establish a connection with the selected serial port.
-6. Once the port is opened, you will see the received data displayed in real-time on the webpage.
+8. Once the port is opened, you will see the received data displayed in real-time on the webpage.
-7. To close the port connection, click the "Close Port" button.
+9. To close the port connection, click the "Close Port" button.

 ## Contributing